Updated April 15, 2021

 You can click here to read the latest vaccine updates from the Massachusetts Department of Public Health.

-To protect yourself and your family from coronavirus right now, please wear a mask, wash your hands, and get tested for COVID-19.
+To protect yourself and your family from coronavirus BEFORE AND AFTER you get the vaccine, please wear a mask, wash your hands, and get tested for COVID-19.

 Is the COVID-19 vaccine safe?